VistaGen Therapeutics Inc. (VTGN) Shares Down Despite Recent Market Volatility

-VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -1.01 compared to its previous closing price of 0.18.
-Despite this, the company has seen a loss of -10.26% in its stock price over the last five trading days.
+VistaGen Therapeutics Inc. (NASDAQ: VTGN)’s stock price has decreased by -3.64 compared to its previous closing price of 0.18.
+However, the company has experienced a -9.52% decline in its stock price over the last five trading sessions.

 Is It Worth Investing in VistaGen Therapeutics Inc. (NASDAQ: VTGN) Right Now?